 Articles In Journals

-- Michaelides A & Anderson D. (2020) Egalitarian Parental Context: Understanding Swedish Women Managers' Flexible And Sustainable Careers.
-In: BAM Conference, Manchester, 2-4 September 2020.
+- Michaelides A & Anderson D. (2020) Egalitarian Parental Context: understanding Swedish women managers' flexible and sustainable careers.
+In: British Academy of Management (BAM) Conference 2020: In The Cloud, Virtual Event, 2-4 September 2020.